lukas-mingyu-kim/atm-controller/README.md

 1. Create docker image

     ```$ docker build -t atm-controller .```
+   - It will run tests (8 test cases).
-   - It will run tests & setup dummy data.
+   - It will setup dummy data (10 users & 5 accounts for each user).
    - It will create a docker image named 'atm-controller'.